-No. 10 Duke rallies past Virginia Tech 77-63
+Tre Jones, No. 10 Duke rally past Virginia Tech 77-63

 BLACKSBURG, Va.
+(AP) -- �� Tre Jones was pleased that when No. 10 Duke fell behind early at Virginia Tech, the Blue Devils showed composure and gradually worked their way back.

+Coach Mike Krzyzewski was glad he had Jones to lead the way.

-(AP) -- Tre Jones scored 15 points and No. 10 Duke rallied after a slow start to beat Virginia Tech 77-63 Friday night.
+“They follow his lead,” Krzyzewski said after Jones scored 10 of his 15 points in the second half as Duke rallied to beat the Hokies 77-63 Friday night.

+On a team with many prominent freshman, the sophomore point guard said seeing his teammates respond in the right way was “huge for us tonight just like on Tuesday" when the Blue Devils won 87-75 at Michigan State.
+“Another big road game.
+A big crowd.
+In past years we've struggled here.”

-Vernon Carey Jr. and Wendell Moore Jr. added 12 points each for the Blue Devils (9-1, 1-0 Atlantic Coast Conference), who used runs of 12-2 just after halftime and 12-3 a short time later to take command after trailing for almost the entire first half.
+Freshmen Vernon Carey Jr. and Wendell Moore Jr. added 12 points each for the Blue Devils (9-1, 1-0 Atlantic Coast Conference), who had lost three in a row in Cassell Coliseum.
+They used runs of 12-2 just after halftime and 12-3 a short time later to take command after trailing for almost the entire first half.

+“We played an outstanding 18 minutes in the second half,” Krzyzewski said, “although I'll say this: We played an outstanding 12 minutes in the first half to stay in the game.”

 P.J.
 Horne scored 15 points to lead the Hokies (6-3, 1-1), who lost their third in a row and ended their three-game home winning streak against the Blue Devils.
 Wabisa Bede and Tyrece Radford added 12 points each.